Skip to main content

 Dominica

-Dominica is one of the states that did not take part in the adoption of the TPNW in 2017 but which have joined the Treaty as a state party.
-In 2022, it also signed the Comprehensive Nuclear-Test-Ban Treaty (CTBT) on 25 May and then quickly ratified it on 30 June.
+Dominica is one of the states that did not take part in the adoption of the Treaty on the Prohibition of Nuclear Weapons (TPNW) in 2017 but which have joined the Treaty as a state party.

 TPNW Status